VINNE7/VINNE7/README.md

 > I'm currently working, improving myself everyday and trying to be the best version of myself.

-🔭 Formado em Desenvolvimento FullStack pela Gama Academy
+🔭 Cursando Bacharel em Ciências da Computação

 ----